 Applebee Aviation did not respond to a call or email seeking comment.
 At the time of the restraining order, owner Michael Applebee said he and his company “have been treated unfairly.”
 The company’s website states everyone at the company feels safety “is an attitude and is an absolute must” and that its practices allow for pesticide applications with “as little negative impact to the environment as possible.”

-Aerial herbicide spraying has been banned on Forest Service land since the 1980s1 but continues to be allowed by a separate federal agency, the Bureau of Land Management, as well as on state and private forests.
+Aerial herbicide spraying has not been used on Northwest Forest Service land since the 1980s1 but continues to be used by a separate federal agency, the Bureau of Land Management, as well as on state and private forests.
 The case of Applebee Aviation, a relatively small operation, shows how companies with a history of violations can continue to win government contracts, despite safeguards intended to prevent “bad actors” from working on public land.

 BLM investigators now want to know how the company was able to spray pesticides on BLM land without a valid license, spokesman Michael Campbell said.